 2. When utilizing this procedure, COs must include the following statement in the synopsis portion of their combined synopsis/solicitation: “This requirement is being posted as a combined synopsis/solicitation in accordance with the Patent and Trademark Office Acquisition Guidelines (PTAG) Part 6—USPTO-Specific Acquisition Procedures.”

 3. The synopsis/solicitation must address the same requirements set forth in FAR Part 5.1 “Dissemination of Information” and FAR 15.203 “Requests for Proposals.”

 c.
 COs do not need to request, as part of their solicitations, that vendors provide information that is available in a governmentwide system.
 For example, the contracting officer does not need to request that the vendor submit Section K “Representations, certifications, and other statements of offerors or respondents” as part of their proposal since that information is currently available in the System of Award Management (SAM).

 1. When utilizing this procedure, COs must include the following certification requirement in their solicitations: “I [insert vendor name here] certify that the information provided in the governmentwide system is current, true and accurate as of [insert date of proposal submission].
 I further certify that my company is a [insert business size standard] for North American Industry Classification System (NAICS) code [insert NAICS for the requirement].”

 2. The vendors must put this certification in the introduction portion of their proposals.

 Part 7—Contract Types

-Where appropriate, the USPTO may use any contract type provided for in the FAR without regard to any limitations specified therein, and in addition may use hybrid or other contract types not provided for in the FAR.
+Where appropriate, the USPTO may use any contract type provided for in the FAR without regard to any limitations specified therein, and in Start Printed Page 61188addition may use hybrid or other contract types not provided for in the FAR.

 a.
 The USPTO is not required to make multiple awards for indefinite-quantity contracts under any circumstances, or where multiple awards are made, to use any specific procedures for placing task or delivery orders.